starkfell/100DaysOfIaC/articles/day.xxx.build.pipes.key.vault.linux.md

-# Day XXX - Build Pipelines, Key Vault Integration (Linux Edition)
+# Day 25 - Build Pipelines, Key Vault Integration (Linux Edition)

 In today's article we are going to cover how we can use Key Vault in an Azure Build Pipeline.